Samson Tsoy – pianist

 The 2020 global pandemic changed calendar of every artist; during the summer of 2020 Samson Tsoy performed at the Wigmore Hall lockdown recital series in June, at Fidelio Orchestra Cafe in July and at Bold Tendencies’ multi-storey car park in August and September.
 Each recital was highly praised by London press with 5-star reviews in the Sunday Times, The Guardian, The Independent, The Daily Mail, The Observer and The Arts Desk.

-Samson Tsoy graduated from the Moscow Tchaikovsky Conservatory and the Royal College of Music in London.
-He has also worked under the guidance of Maria João Pires and Elisabeth Leonskaja.
-In 2008 he was awarded the prestigious National President’s Order “Young Talent of Russia”; he is also a laureate of the Santander Paloma O’Shea International Piano Competition, a winner of the Campillos International Piano Competition and a recipient of the Milstein Medal Award.
+Samson Tsoy graduated from the Moscow Tchaikovsky Conservatory and the Royal College of Music in London, and subsequently worked under the guidance of Maria João Pires and Elisabeth Leonskaja.
+He is a laureate of the Santander Paloma O’Shea International Piano Competition, a winner of the Campillos International Piano Competition and a recipient of the Milstein Medal Award.
 He was a City Music Foundation Artist from 2015 to 2019.

 Brahms Waltzes (with E.Leonskaja)